Edit This Page

 Setup an extension api-server to work with the aggregation layer

 The following steps describe how to set up an extension-apiserver at a high level.
-For a concrete example of how they can be implemented, you can look at the sample-apiserver in the Kubernetes repo.
+These steps apply regardless if you’re using YAML configs or using APIs.
+An attempt is made to specifically identify any differences between the two.
+For a concrete example of how they can be implemented using YAML configs, you can look at the sample-apiserver in the Kubernetes repo.

 Alternatively, you can use an existing 3rd party solution, such as apiserver-builder, which should generate a skeleton and automate all of the following steps for you.